perusio/nginx-auth-request-module/README.md

  3. If we had requested an **acceptable** URI then we returned 200 from the `/auth` location and we proceeded as usual to the following stage.

+ 4. The `$my_error_page` variable is set to the value of the `X-Error-Page` header.
+This can be used for having specific error pages for each error, for example.
+This is the error page for 403 and 401 errors.

 You might say that this example didn't needed to use `auth_request` in the first place.
 Indeed you could have done everything using a simple [`map`](http://wiki.nginx.org/HttpMapModule#map) directive like this: